 - Having a continuous integration and continuous delivery (CI/CD) system

 But why are these three tasks so important?
 Let’s find out!

-- Having a CI/CD system.
-Your choice of CI/CD system will depend on the general structure of your software development processes.
+1. Having a CI/CD system.
+Your choice of CI/CD system will depend on the general structure of your software development processes and the choice of DevOps tools for blockchain.
 Usually, different parts of a CI/CD system are maintained by DevOps engineers, developers, and quality assurance (QA) specialists.

 Carefully choosing a CI/CD system is vital, as this system strongly affects the performance and stability of the overall system.
 Therefore, a testing manager needs to at least know how exactly such a system will be used and what components it will include if not participate in choosing it.
 This will make it easier for you to properly configure the CI/CD system and get the most out of it.